pentagramswheel/libra/README.md

 A class which gives roles to users in LaunchPoint, processing the command `lpadd`.

+##### Instance Variables
+1. `Role lpRole` - an object representation of the 'LaunchPoint' role.
+2. `Role coachRole` - an object representation of the 'Coaches' role.

 ----

 #### Graduate (Engine)

 A class which graduates a user from LaunchPoint, processing the command `lpgrad`, granting the associated roles.

+##### Instance Variables
+1. `Role lpRole` - an object representation of the 'LaunchPoint' role.
+2. `Role gradRole` - an object representation of the 'LaunchPoint Graduate' role.